Corey Allan

-He has previously played for the South Sydney Rabbitohs and the Canterbury-Bankstown Bulldogs in the National Rugby League, and at representative level for the Prime Minister's XIII and the Queensland Maroons in State of Origin.
+He has previously played for the South Sydney Rabbitohs, Canterbury-Bankstown Bulldogs and Sydney Roosters in the NRL, and at representative level for the Prime Minister's XIII and the Queensland Maroons in State of Origin.

 Background

 Allan was born in Brisbane, Queensland, Australia.

 He played his junior rugby league for Logan Brothers Rugby League Football Club.

 Career

 2018

-In 2018 he represented the Australian Prime Minister's XIII against Papua New Guinea in Port Moresby.
+In 2018, he represented the Australian Prime Minister's XIII against Papua New Guinea in Port Moresby.

 2019

 Allan made his first grade debut in Round 1 of the 2019 NRL season for South Sydney against the Sydney Roosters at the Sydney Cricket Ground.

 Two weeks later in Round 3, Allan scored his first try in the top grade as Souths defeated the Gold Coast 28–20 at ANZ Stadium.

 Allan made a total of 19 appearances in the 2019 NRL season as South Sydney reached the preliminary final before being defeated by the Canberra Raiders 16–10 at Canberra Stadium.
 Allan made a crucial error during the first half of the game when he lost the ball on his own goal line which enabled Canberra player Jarrod Croker to score a try.